PhenoApps/Intercross/docs/graphs.md

     <figcaption class="screenshot-caption"><i>Cross types pie chart</i></figcaption>
 </figure>

-### Metadata Summary
+## Metadata Summary

-This tab presents a bar chart of accumulated metadata fields such as:
+This bar chart displays accumulated metadata fields including the number of flowers, fruits, and seeds as well as other custom metadata fields.
-- Fruits per cross
-- Seeds per cross
-- Flowers per cross
-- Other custom metadata fields

 <figure class="image">
     <img class="screenshot" src="_static/images/metadata_chart.png" width="350px">
     <figcaption class="screenshot-caption"><i>Metadata summary bar chart</i></figcaption>
 </figure>

-## Interacting with Graphs

-You can tap different sections of the pie charts to highlight specific data points.
-The corresponding data details will be displayed in the list below the chart.

 ## Data Display Rules

 - Categories with zero counts are not displayed in the visualizations
-- If no data exists for a particular tab, the chart area will appear empty
+- If no data exists for a specific graph, the chart area will appear empty
 - Percentages are calculated based on the total count of relevant entries